aruba/central-python-workflows/README.md

 - All required scripts, data files (like CSVs), and Postman collections (if applicable)
 - Clear setup and execution instructions

-## New Central Workflows
+## Central Workflows
 > [!CAUTION]
-> The workflows in this section use pre-release versions of the **pycentral** library and are intended primarily for New Central, currently in Public Preview.
+> The workflows in this section use pre-release versions of the **pycentral** library and are intended primarily for Central, currently in Public Preview.
 > Please note:
-> - APIs and SDK behavior may change as the new Central platform evolves with each release.
+> - APIs and SDK behavior may change as the Central platform evolves with each release.
 > - Some workflows may break or require updates with future SDK changes.\
 >
 >We will make every effort to keep these workflows up to date.
 If you encounter any issues or inconsistencies, please open an issue in this repository.

 ### [Onboarding](/device-onboarding/)
 This script automates the complete onboarding journey of factory-default devices in HPE Aruba Networking Central.
-It takes devices from an **unassigned state in GreenLake Platform (GLP)** through both GLP onboarding and Central onboarding to make them ready for configuration via **New Central**.
+It takes devices from an **unassigned state in GreenLake Platform (GLP)** through both GLP onboarding and Central onboarding to make them ready for configuration via **Central**.

 **Phase 1: GLP (GreenLake Platform) Onboarding** *(Optional)*
 - Application assignment to HPE Aruba Networking Central instances